-In 1934, the stones were acquired by us and in 2006, Dovedale was declared a National Nature Reserve in order to protect its future.
-People visit from miles around to cross the River Dove via these stepping stones and there are many great walks up the valley.
+In 1934 Dovedale was donated to us and in 2006 Dovedale was declared a National Nature Reserve in order to protect its future.
+People visit from miles around to cross the River Dove via the stepping stones and there are many great walks up the valley.

 Enjoy the historical landscape and...

 spot fossils in the stone steps in Dovedale valley

 cycle the route of the former railway track in the Manifold valley

 spot the old chimney pots in the Italian Garden at Ilam Park

 see the 'money trees' beside the path in Dovedale